Looked after children

 be taken in to the care of the local authority.
 Whatever the reason, a child’s separation from their home and family signifies a disruption in their lives that has an impact on their emotional

-listened to.
+to.
 Our policy and practice guidelines for looked after children are based on these two important concepts, attachment and resilience.
-The basis of this is to promote secure
+The basis of this is to promote secure attachments

 for learning.
 For young children to get the most out of educational opportunities they need to be settled enough with their carer to be able to cope with further separation, a new